-Looking for some song ideas for a St. Patrick’s Day Playlist?
+Looking for some Irish music ideas for a St. Patrick’s Day playlist?
 If you’re throwing a St. Patrick’s Day party or just want to freshen up your old Irish pride playlist, here’s some St. Paddy inspiration.
-Our St. Patrick’s Day Playlist contains a diverse mix of new tracks, Irish and Celtic classics, cover songs, and even some novelty throwbacks.
+Our St. Patrick’s Day Playlist contains a diverse mix of new tracks, Irish and Celtic classics, cover songs, and even some Irish music novelty throwbacks.

 “I Useta Lover” – Saw Doctors

 In the Summer of 1990, this song skyrocketed to #1 on the Irish music charts.
 It can now be found on every jukebox in an Irish bar.
 The music video for “I Useta Lover” features cameos from the entire town and some puppets too.

 Fiddles, beer, guitar distortion and skateboards.
 Welcome to Celtic skate-rock paradise.

 “Whiskey In The Jar” – The Dubliners & Metallica

 The song “Whiskey In The Jar” is centuries old and a favorite of musicians around the world.
 Hundreds of cover versions can be found on iTunes.
 But The Dubliners version is done in classic Irish style.